kubemq-io/docs/docs/tutorials/concepts.md

 Examples:

-Here some examples of channel subscription patterns and which types of messages with channels are accepted and ignored.
+Here some cases of channel subscription patterns and which types of messages with channels are accepted and ignored.

 | Channel Pattern | Messages Accepted   | Messages Ignored    |
 |:----------------|:--------------------|:--------------------|